Spaced armour: Against high explosive anti-tank rounds

-This light armour also detonates explosive warheads prematurely.
-High-explosive anti-tank-type warheads (HEAT) use a focused hypervelocity jet of copper or steel to penetrate armour.
+The idea is that this thin layer of armour detonates explosive warheads prematurely.
+Such techniques were effective in warships against armour piercing shells with short fuzes.
+High-explosive anti-tank-type warheads (HEAT) however use a focused hypervelocity jet of copper or steel to penetrate armour.
 To be effective, HEAT warheads must detonate at a specific distance from the target's primary armour to ensure maximum penetration.
-Thus early detonation greatly reduces the penetration of HEAT ammunition.
-This requires a distance of 1.2 meters even for an early 100mm projectile, thus conventional skirts are effective against HEAT only at very low angle of incidence.

-The use of add-on spaced armour skirts can sometimes have the opposite effect and increase the penetration of some shaped charge warheads.
-Due to constraints in the length of projectiles, some designs intentionally detonate closer than the optimum distance.
-In such cases, the skirting effectively increases the distance between the armour and the target, and the warhead detonates closer to its optimum stand-off.
+Early detonation may reduce the penetration of HEAT ammunition, but it may in fact improve penetration if the round was originally detonating too close to the armour.
+Due to constraints in the length of projectiles, many designs intentionally detonate closer than the optimum distance, with optimal penetration requiring a standoff distance of over a meter for many early projectiles.
+Thus conventional skirts are ineffective against HEAT.

-To increase effectiveness of skirts against HEAT weapons some mid-cold-war tanks (early T-64s) had gill-style armour.
+To increase effectiveness of skirts against HEAT weapons early T-64s had "gill" skirts.
 It contained a few short skirts on the side of the vehicle which are opened in open terrain at an angle of between 30–45°, increasing the space between the armour and the plate.
 It was effective (mass-to-efficiency ratio), but easily detached from the vehicle so it did not spread widely.